sgnconnects/compose-to-easypanel/README.md

 ### Copy the Schema

-after running this command you can view and edit the schema on the left hand side
+after running this command you can view and edit the schema on the right hand side

-Generated Schema:
+**Generated Schema:**

 ```json
 {